alcoves/tidal/README.md

 ## Techniques

 Tidal will support creating dyamic `workflows`.
 A workflow is a series of steps that take an input file all the way to the desired end state.
 An example would be `given this input file...transcode resolutions 720p, 1080p, and 1440p...then package to the HLS format`.
 Another workflow might be `given this input file...segment into 10 second chunks...transcode each chunk to x265...recombine...publish to s3`

+---

+### Assumptions

+- All file inputs are expected to be URLs